 Everything you’ve heard is true.
 No, we can’t get you a reservation.
 Go early or go late, grab a seat at the bar, feel like you've been transported to the 1930s.

 It's party time with a Caribbean flair.
 Sit on laps at the always-hopping Miss Lily’s diner, where the staff is gorgeous and the drinks are strong.
 Repent for bad behevior the next day with healthy veggies drinks and reggae music from the juice bar next door.

-The San Francisco import has made itself right at home in a funny-looking, sub-level space on the LES.
+The San Francisco import has made itself right at home in a weird/hip locale of Chinatown/LES.
 Starving throngs line up for hours to wait for family-style platters of addictive "American Oriental Food" — which at once pays homage to, and totally rebels against, traditional notions of Chinese food.

-Also from David Chang: Momofuku Ssäm, his take on an Asian fast food restaurant.
+This is David Chang's take on an Asian fast food restaurant.
 The signature dish — a roast pork butt — feeds ten, and it's a party.
-Save room for dessert (Crack Pie, cereal milk soft serve) at the Momofuku Milk Bar & Bakery in the back.
+Save room for dessert (the now-famous Crack Pie, cereal milk soft serve) at Milk Bar in the back.
 Open late-night.

 This wildly popular gastro pub simultaneously channels neighborhood cozy and boldface names.
 Brit chef April Bloomfield prepares cured, salty things like char-grilled burgers, deviled eggs, and ricotta gnudi for a cult following.
 Dinner can be bedlam.
 For a little peace and quiet, try siesta-time (around 3 p.m.).